 - Garnish with fresh orange zest for another layer of wintery flavor.

 - Feeling spicy?
-Drizzle on chili oil for a kick.
+Drizzle on chili oil or a little harissa for a kick.

 - Don't skip warming the honey and olive oil in the oven before tossing the rutabagas.
 It really does make things easier.